 Discovery

 This is a strong skill description that clearly defines its scope (security patterns for Falcon Foundry apps), lists specific capabilities (OAuth, RBAC, input validation, UI security, credential management), and provides explicit trigger conditions with natural user phrases.
-The description is well-structured, concise, and distinctive enough to avoid conflicts with other skills.
+The description is well-structured, concise, and highly distinguishable from other skills due to its specific platform and domain focus.

 Implementation